Zarthus/Reconcile/README.md

 * To have `screen` installed (for the init script and start.sh).
 * Ideally, have a UTF-8 locale configured - encoding problems may occur if this is not the case.

-### Bleeding Edge

-To get Reconcile always running the latest version (i.e. synced with the development branch), ensure you issue `git checkout development`.
-The Bleeding Edge versions are generally tested well and shouldn't affect your bot too negatively.
-You may wish to run Bleeding Edge since the `master` branch syncs only on releases, whereas `development` is where all changes will be commited to, and new releases may take a long period of time.

 ### Configuring your bot.

 Once the installation requirements are satified, copy or rename `config.example.json` to `config.json` and configure it to your liking.